kestra-io/docs/content/blogs/YYYY-MM-DD-what-is-an-orchestrator.md

 ## Benefits of Using an Orchestrator

-IT teams today manage a wide range of systems and applications across datacenters, clouds, and edge locations.
-As these environments grow more complex, automating tasks can improve efficiency and make processes easier to manage.
-But as your company scales, you may find that simple automation isn’t enough: this is where an orchestrator becomes essential.
+Today, IT teams manage a wide range of systems and applications across datacenters, clouds, and edge locations.
+As these environments grow in complexity, automating tasks can improve efficiency and make processes easier to manage.
+But as your company scales, you may find that only automation isn’t enough: this is where an orchestrator becomes essential.

 So, here are some key benefits of using an orchestrator: